cmoncrief/jadebars/README.md

 # Jadebars

-Jadebars is a tool for compiling Jade files into precompiled Handlebars templates.
-Jadebars comes with a command line interface as well as a public API.
+Jadebars is a simple tool for compiling Jade files into precompiled Handlebars templates.
+Jadebars can be used from the command line or via its public API.

+### Features

+* Minification
+* Concatenation of multiple files
+* Supports known helper optimizations
+* Robust file watching
+* Cross-platform

 ## Installation